ericTrautsch/mysql-docker-cs4400-project/Deliverable4.md

 We plan to focus on the warehouse side of the business.
 This will mean we have a list of storage locations, their size, the current part, and their physical location.
 We will also have a list of outgoing orders that contains parts and quantities and sale price.

 We also will have a parts table with the part id, the cost per part, and some identifying information.
 Each Part is a category of parts, being a type of wheel, wing, or chip, of which multiple of these parts can be stored in inventory.

-Each storage location is a physical location where parts can be stored (eg: A box on a shelf) and each of these has a capacity of parts.
-This storage location can store multiple parts, up to its capacity (must larger than quantity * size_multipler to store).

 In this, we plan to focus on the parts, transactions, storage locations, and inventory.
 This focus allows us to facilitate day-to-day operation of the warehouse, and focusing on the profits can provide management with a better understanding of how they are doing.
 We will not include asset management or the responsibilities of any group outside the logistics team internal to the warehouse.